Forms and data collection

 IHRA has contributed to the improvement of data quality in many different settings, and so the following questions are consistent with:

-Consistent with our definition of intersex, the term intersex should never be inserted into a question asking people to record sex or gender.
+Consistent with our definition of intersex, the term intersex should never be inserted into questions asking people to record sex and/or gender.

-Like everyone else, intersex people are assigned a sex, reflecting sex characteristics that are observed at birth.
+Like everyone else, people with innate variations of sex characteristics are assigned and recorded a sex, reflecting sex characteristics that are observed at birth.
 In some cases, clinicians will perform a range of tests to determine sex, typically presupposing that assignment to align with a future heterosexual, cisgender identity.
-Unless an individual determines otherwise for themselves, it is not ethical to disregard assigned sex.
+Unless an individual determines otherwise for themselves, it is not ethical to disregard recorded sex.
+Our population respond to questions on gender with the same diverse responses as found in the general population.

 Female (F)